top of page

 SUGARS LOW IN SALICYLATES

-• White sugar= table sugar (low FODMAPs)
+• White sugar = table sugar (also low in FODMAPs)

-• Castor sugar= superfine granulated white sugar (low FODMAP).
+• Castor sugar = superfine granulated white sugar (low FODMAP).
 Being fine means they dissolve much more quickly than white sugar, which makes it ideal for making meringues, syrups, and cocktails.

-• Icing or confectioners' sugar= white sugar that has been ground into a fine powder (low FODMAP).
+• Icing or confectioners' sugar = white sugar that has been ground into a fine powder (low FODMAP).
 Easily dissolves in liquid, and is ideal for making icing.
 Pure icing sugar is pure sugar while the alternative often will have corn starch blended in to prevent clumping.

-Other sweeteners considered low in salicylates are pure maple syrup (not the artificially flavoured, golden syrup, rice syrup and liquid glucose.
-Liquid glucose has sulphites (often listed) but will boil off if cooked for long enough leaving only a minimal residue (only the super responders will find these levels an issue).
+Liquid glucose has sulphites (often listed) but will boil off if cooked for long enough leaving only a minimal residue.
+Only the super responders will find these levels an issue.

 SALICYLATE CHARTS